somebeaver/Lowrider.js/README.md

 is inserted with inner HTML, Lowrider.js assumes it is being loaded with cached content, and the **build** event will **not** trigger.

-One drawback with creating Elements this way is that attributes can only hold a limited amount of stringified data.
-For example, it's not possible to pass a function reference to `<my-element>` that it has access to on spawn.
+Statically typed Elements can cover 99% of use cases, but are limited by the fact that HTML attributes can only hold maximum amount of stringified data.

 ### Statically Typed Creation